Tsvilikhivka

 Tsvilikhivka (Ukrainian: Цвіліхівка) (Russian: Цвилиховка) is a village in the Krasnopil rural hromada, Haisyn Raion, Vinnytsia Oblast, Ukraine.
 It is located along both banks of the Kholyava River, a third level tributary of the Southern Bug.
 The village is 15 km north of Teplyk.

 History

-Tsvilikhivka's etymology derives from the archaic German word "zwillich" (meaning: to drill, tick).
+Tsvilikhivka's etymology possibly derives from the German surname "Zwillich" and literally means "Zwillich's place".
 Tsvilikhivka itself is the etymology of the surname "Tsvilikhovsky" and other variants.

 The settlement was part of the Bratslav Voivodeship under the Grand Duchy of Lithuania, but came under Russian control following the Second Partition of Poland.

 Preceding the imminent invasion of the village as part of Operation Barbarossa, many residents of the village evacuated to Eastern Ukraine and the Interior of the Soviet Union.

 In 2011, Ukrainian Police arrested a pensioner for growing hundreds of marijuana and poppy plants in her backyard, claiming that she had been conspiring to distribute opioids and marijuana, both of which are strictly illegal.

 The village was formerly part of the Teplyk Raion, but became part of the Haisyn Raion during the 2020 administrative reform of Ukraine.